Configuring OpenPlotter

 Getting AIS and GNSS data

-, you will see a new device listed.
+Refresh, you will see a new device listed.
 Select this new device and provide a short name for the alias and select NMEA 0183 under data.
 If it is connected by USB check Remember device and if it is connected by UART check Remember port.
-Click Apply
+Click

 Make sure there is an OpenCPN enabled connection to the Signal K server and your are done.